NodeBE4/opinion/_posts/2022-01-31-EnclavedMicrostate.md

 In effect, a primary source in isolation cannot be used to answer the question of 'how much Chinese history was actually lost during the Cultural Revolution', because it is one person's answer to that question divorced from context.
 You need to cite historians who have critically evaluated the primary evidence in light of how other historians have approached the same or similar subjects in order to produce a synthetic analysis.

+----- __111.4__ -----2022-02-05 02:31:34+08:00:

+I've removed your comment to reduce clutter, but you might be interested in asking it as its own question or in the [Friday Free-for-All](https://www.reddit.com/r/AskHistorians/comments/skdya4/friday_freeforall_february_04_2022/).

 ### 112: [Authoritative Contemp.
 Chinese History Reads?](https://old.reddit.com/r/ChineseHistory/comments/sk33x7/authoritative_contemp_chinese_history_reads/), submitted on 2022-02-04 11:35:19+08:00.

 ----- __112.1__ -----2022-02-04 22:14:02+08:00: